 layer: One of a set of syntactical structures in a non-branching hierarchical relationship.
 Higher layers contain lower layers.
 The coding layers are the coded video sequence, picture, slice, and treeblock layers.

+leading picture: A coded picture associated with a CRA picture, that follows the CRA picture in decoding order and precedes the CRA picture in output order.

 leaf: A terminating node of a tree that is a root node of a tree of depth 0.

 level: A defined set of constraints on the values that may be taken by the syntax elements and variables of this Recommendation | International Standard.
 The same set of levels is defined for all profiles, with most aspects of the definition of each level being in common across different profiles.
 Individual implementations may, within specified constraints, support a different level for each supported profile.
 In a different context, level is the value of a transform coefficient prior to scaling.